Skip to main content

 So, I created The Crafty Cavern.

-Apart from self-directed explorations, I’ve studied at George Brown College and the Toronto School of Art.
+In addition to my own self-taught practice, I’ve studied at George Brown College and the Toronto School of Art.
 I’ve taken courses, classes and workshops in sewing, photography, metal clay, and needle felting.

-I’m often up till the wee hours, experimenting with various mediums and materials.
-The act of creating is a calming and therapeutic experience for me.
+I’m often up till the wee hours, experimenting with various mediums and materials; the act of creating is a calming and therapeutic experience for me.
 When I am in my creative space, I feel a deep sense of comfort and fulfilment.

-Jenny 🙂
+Jenny

 Jane and Finch Food March